webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ## Metadata

+Describe and organize your crawl workflow and the resulting archived items.

 ### Name

 Allows a custom name to be set for the workflow.
 If no name is set, the workflow's name will be set to the _Crawl Start URL_.
 For URL List crawls, the workflow's name will be set to the first URL present in the _Crawl URL(s)_ field, with an added `(+x)` where `x` represents the total number of URLs in the list.